When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 TimerContinuous

-NoteSpeaker works well β€” no headphones needed
+NotePhone speaker works β€” no headphones needed

 When Your Tinnitus Suddenly Gets Louder

 Tinnitus spikes β€” sudden, temporary increases in volume β€” are common and often triggered by stress, noise exposure, lack of sleep, or no identifiable reason at all.
-They are distressing, but they are almost always temporary.
+They are distressing, but almost always temporary.

-Your response during a spike should be: sound therapy on, breathing slow, expectations calm.
-The goal is not to eliminate the spike immediately.
-It's to prevent the anxiety response from extending it.
+Your response during a spike: sound therapy on, breathing slow, expectations calm.
+The goal is not to eliminate the spike immediately β€” it's to prevent the anxiety response from extending it.

 Why stronger masking is appropriate during spikes